someobserver/recurgence/love/index.md

 the spiral of cognitive horizons below shows **where ambiguity collapses into legibility.** these are recurgence events—cognitive inflection points that reshaped the entire field of meaning.

-that shift isn’t anything new; in fact you’ve seen its contours time and again. this is the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**
+that shift isn’t anything novel; in fact you’ve seen its contours before. this is the pattern-map of how it folds and unfolds, time and again, **fractal at every scale:**

 ## recurgence, at scale